-- 16.10.
-The school's filtering system aims to protect pupils and staff from viewing extremist content. - 16.11.
-Concerns regarding a staff member or pupil being radicalised online are dealt with in line with the Child Protection and Safeguarding Policy and Prevent Duty.
+- 16.9.
+The school's filtering system aims to protect pupils and staff from viewing extremist content. - 16.10.
+Concerns regarding a staff member or pupil being radicalised online are dealt with in line with the Child Protection and Safeguarding Policy and Prevent Duty. - 16.11.
+Concerns regarding Peer-on-peer abuse, upskirting, sexting are reported to the DSL who will investigate the matter in line with the Child Protection and Safeguarding Policy.